Monte Cazazza: Career

 Cazazza did not limit his "performances" to the familiar dynamic of stage, audience, and audience reaction.
 Much of his work involved acts designed for maximum shock value.
 While a student at the Oakland campus of the California College of Arts and Crafts, Cazazza created a cement waterfall that disabled the main stairway of the building for his first sculpture assignment.
 He was expelled shortly afterwards.
-He once created a 15'x15' screw-together metal swastika and was known to visit his friends with a dead cat and formaldehyde that he would use to set the cat alight.
+As a statement piece he once created a 15'x15' screw-together metal swastika and was known to visit his friends with a dead cat and formaldehyde that he would use to set the cat alight.

 Much of his early work is considered obscene and virtually impossible to find.
 He worked with both print and sound collage, film, performance, and presentation.
 He was also heavily involved in the Mail art movement of the mid-1970s to early 1980s.
 Some of his early output was collected and released by The Grey Area of Mute in 1992 on the album, The Worst of Monte Cazazza.

 Cazazza worked frequently with Factrix, an early industrial and experimental group from San Francisco, and recorded soundtracks for Mark Pauline and Survival Research Laboratories.
-More recent activity has included co-creating the independent distribution and film company MMFilms with Michelle Handelman and various soundtrack recordings.
+His later work included co-creating the independent distribution and film company MMFilms with Michelle Handelman and various soundtrack recordings.

 Cazazza sent out photos of himself in an electric chair on the day of convicted murderer Gary Gilmore's execution.
 One of these was mistakenly printed in a Hong Kong newspaper as the real execution.
 Cazazza was also photographed alongside COUM Transmissions/Throbbing Gristle members Genesis P-Orridge and Cosey Fanni Tutti for the "Gary Gilmore Memorial Society" postcard, in which the three artists posed blindfolded and tied to chairs with actual loaded guns pointed at them to depict Gilmore's execution.

+Monte spent the last 14 years of His Life with Partner/Collaborator and Artist Meri St. Mary, they produced numerous projects in various stages of development including Radio, Photography, Books.
+Film and Live Shows that coined the title "Dueling Theremins".
+Meri is keeping Monte's Legacy Alive featuring his work exclusively upcoming in 2025 and 2027.

+Cazazza died on June 28, 2023.